ca1o19c/library-management/README.md

 # techs:

-- Tecnologia que preferir :)
+- Technology you prefer :)

 # How to begin: